snowdj/bradonomics.github.io/_posts/2014-10-23-zoho-email.md

 So far I'm digging [Mailbird](http://www.getmailbird.com/), but if you need something more powerful you might check out [eM Client](http://www.emclient.com/).

+**Update: 30 Oct 2014:** Well, that didn't even last a week.
+I've been using Gmail since 2004.
+All my mail since then is stored there.
+Their calender and contacts and general interface are superior to anything I've found yet.
+I'd still like to move away from Google, but at least for now, Mailbird isn't it.
+If you know of any mail clients that have a great design, come with an import option and have a calendar and contacts feature, [please get in touch](https://twitter.com/bradonomics).

 ## SPF Configuration

-Let's make sure you're emails aren't going to SPAM and setup [Sender Policy Framework](http://www.openspf.org/Introduction).
+Lastly, let's make sure you're emails aren't going to SPAM by setting up [Sender Policy Framework](http://www.openspf.org/Introduction).
 You can find the Zoho portion of the instructions [here](https://www.zoho.com/mail/help/adminconsole/spf-configuration.html) and the CloudFlare part of the instructions [here](https://support.cloudflare.com/hc/en-us/articles/200168626-How-do-I-add-a-SPF-record-).

+Here's what mine looks like:
 <figure>
 <a href="/images/SPF-Record-CloudFlare.jpg"><img src="/images/SPF-Record-CloudFlare.jpg" alt="SPF Records with CloudFlare"></a>
 </figure>